 The disc will become less spongy and much thinner.
 A thinner disc means that the space between the vertebra above and below the disc gets smaller, which causes a new problem, this time with the facet joints.
 They help stabilize the spine, and if the disc loses height, the way the facet joints move changes.
 Then the cartilage that protects the facets begins to wear away, and they start to move too much: They "override" and become overly mobile.

-This hypermobility causes another change in your spine.
+Hypermobility causes another change in your spine.
 It tries to stop the movement with the growth of small bony elements called bone spurs (osteophytes).
 Unfortunately, the bone spurs sometimes pinch nerve structures and cause pain.
 The bone spurs can narrow the space for the spinal cord and nerves—that disorder is called spinal stenosis.
-Degenerative disc disease won't cause spinal stenosis in everyone, but it's something you should be aware of if you have DDD.
+Degenerative disc disease won't cause spinal stenosis in everyone, but it's something you should be aware of if you have degenerative disc disease.

-Your genes can also cause degenerative disc disease.
-You may be pre-disposed to excessive joint and disc wear and tear, so if someone in your family has or had degenerative disc disease, you may also develop back pain or neck pain related to DDD.
+Your genes can also increase your risk of developing degenerative disc disease.
+You may be predisposed to excessive joint and disc wear and tear, so if someone in your family has or had degenerative disc disease, you may also develop back pain or neck pain related to DDD.

 Finally, the way you're living could lead to degenerative disc disease.
 Smoking, for example, adversely affects your discs and can cause them to degenerate faster.
 Smoking actually decreases the amount of water in your discs, and water is part of what helps your discs absorb movement.
 With less water content, your intervertebral discs can wear out sooner.